 However, in an attempt to obtain quick relief at the courthouse, companies often end up using formulaic and boiler-plate language that is supposed to cover every possible violation such as:

 Such requests, while appearing very reasonable at first blush, are often rejected by the courts as not being specific enough to let defendants know what they can and cannot do.
-For example, how is the defendant supposed to know who company’s customers are, especially, if there area thousands of them?
+For example, how is the defendant supposed to know who the company’s customers are, especially, if there are thousands of them?
 Or, if the order does not define trade secrets, how can the defendant know what is it that he is prohibited from using or disclosing?

 Defining the restrictions on competition in a precise manner while covering all possible violations is key to a successful injunction; however, the required degree of specificity may very from court to court.
 For example, recently, a court of appeals in Super Starr Int’l, LLC, et al v.
 Fresh Tex Produce, LLC, et al., dissolved an injunction issued by the trial court and remanded (sent) the case back to the trial court instructing it to reissue the temporary injunction order that defines “soliciting” not to include mass advertising, as well as redraft restrictions by defining “customers,” “accounts,” “trade secrets” and “confidential information.”

 BOTTOM LINE: When seeking a temporary injunction in a case involving unfair competition, non-compete or non-disclosure agreement breaches, shooting for the moon so you can land on the stars is not a good approach.
-Rather, the party seeking an injunction should aim as closely as possible to the particular star on which it wants to land.
+Rather, the party seeking an injunction should aim as closely as possible at the particular star on which it wants to land.

 Leiza litigates non-compete and trade secrets lawsuits in a variety of industries in federal and state courts.
 For a consultation regarding a dispute involving a noncompete agreement or misappropriation of trade secrets, contact Leiza at Leiza.Dolghih@lewisbrisbois.com or (214) 722-7108 or fill out the form below.